 The Diners Club® World’s 50 Best Restaurants Academy contains 27 regions around the world.
 Each region has a chairperson, and that chairperson assembles 36 people (including themselves) to vote.
-This panel is an equal mix of the top chefs in that region, leading food journalists, restaurateurs and gourmands.
+This panel is an equal mix of leading chefs and restaurateurs in that region, food journalists and critics, and well-traveleled gourmets.
 At least 30% of the panelists from each region change each year.

 Who are the Chairs?

-The Chairs are selected for their prominent position within restaurant journalism in their region.
-They are in a position to best select an appropriate panel and their expertise is valued in developing the future strategy for the Awards and activities surrounding them.
+The Chairs are selected for their prominent position within the gastronomic sphere in their region.
+They are in a position to best select an appropriate panel and their expertise is valued in developing the future strategy for the 50 Best brand.
 Meet our Academy Chairs.